ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 > **Note**
 >
-> For a full listing of configurations, please visit the [documentation](https://ansible-navigator.readthedocs.io/en/latest/settings/).
+> For a full listing of configurations, please visit the `ansible-navigator` [documentation](https://ansible-navigator.readthedocs.io/en/latest/settings/).

 ## Step 1.7 - Your inventory